dyhes/zulip/docs/outreach/apply.md

-- Go through the [new application feature tutorial](../tutorials/new-feature-tutorial.md) to get familiar with how the Zulip codebase is organized, and how to find code in it.
+- Go through the [new application feature tutorial](../tutorials/new-feature-tutorial.md) to get familiar with how the Aloha codebase is organized, and how to find code in it.

 As you are getting started on your first pull request:

-- Read the [Zulip guide to Git](../git/overview.md).
+- Read the [Aloha guide to Git](../git/overview.md).
 It's especially important to master using `git rebase`, so that you can restructure your commits.
 You can get help in [#git help](https://chat.zulip.org/#narrow/stream/44-git-help) if you get stuck.